Smoker BBQ Buyer’s Guide (2026): How to Choose the Right Smoker for Your Backyard

 Freestanding Barbecue Smokers

 Freestanding smokers are the most common type.
 Being able to move them around is a big plus, especially when it’s time to clean up after smoking brisket.
-Smoke creates soot and meat drips fat, so easy cleaning is important.
+Smoke creates soot, and meat drips fat, so easy cleaning is important.
 Some smokers are tough to clean, but with freestanding models, you can move them to reach every spot.

 Freestanding smokers are also great for competitions and are easier to store when not in use.
 Ensure your smoker has sturdy wheels and invest in a quality cover to protect it.